AuroraZengfh/RobustMerge/README.md

 ### Model Preparation

-Create 'model' folder, donwload base model [LLaVA](https://github.com/haotian-liu/LLaVA) and put the checkpoint in the folder.
+Create `model` folder, donwload base model [LLaVA](https://github.com/haotian-liu/LLaVA) and put the checkpoint in the folder.

 ### Data and Instruction Preparation

-Create `datasets` folder and download all dataset needed for merging.
+-- Create `datasets` folder and download all dataset needed for merging.

-Create `instructions` folder and download all dataset needed for merging.
+-- Create `instructions` folder and download all the instructions needed for merging.

 For datasets and instructions listed in the paper, you can find seen datasets and instructions: